TheFern2/Data_Preserve/README.md

 ![Imgur](https://i.imgur.com/ECMP6bX.png)

+## Design
+The design of this program attempts to solve one problem that is interact with online data PLC (Programmable Logic Controllers) Allen Bradley.
+Some of the main features are below:

+ - Error log
+ - Exception handling
+ - Feedback for the user (Progress bar, and results)
+ - Customization through settings
+ - Functions are divided by responsibility

 Any questions let me know, and this is open to contributions too!